PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

 .. versionadded:: 5.0

+The following additional type helper is only meaningful when used with :meth:`DB.query_formatted`.
+It marks a parameter as text that shall be literally included into the SQL.
+This is useful for passing table names for instance.

 .. function:: Literal(sql)

     A wrapper for holding a literal SQL string

 .. versionadded:: 5.0

 Module constants
 ----------------